exi7/exi7/README.md

 **♟️ exit** - coder by experience, passion.

-Their I share my own projects and projects at school.
+There I share my own projects and projects at school.

 ##  📊 GitHub Stats & 🛠️ Skills